 (See also Overview of Glaucoma Overview of Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage in which an important part is a relative increase in intraocular pressure (IOP) that can lead to irreversible... read more .)

-Although open-angle glaucomas can have numerous causes (see Table: Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*), 60 to 70% of cases in the US have no identifiable cause and are termed primary open-angle glaucoma.
+Although open-angle glaucomas can have numerous causes (see table Open-Angle Glaucoma: Classification Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction* Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
+Symptoms are a... read more ), 60 to 70% of cases in the US have no identifiable cause and are termed primary open-angle glaucoma.
 Both eyes usually are affected, but typically not equally.